OlympusDAO-Education/Documentation/contribute.md

     > nothing to commit, working tree clean

 4. You have now successfully cloned the GitHub repository and you can start making changes locally.

+### Create a Branch

+After you have cloned the repository, you can start making changes to the documentation.
+All changes should be done in a separate branch before they can be merged to the master branch (i.e. become official).

+1. Go to the `master` branch and synchronize it with the repository.

+        git checkout master
+        git pull

+2. Create a branch to work on your changes.
+We name it `foo` in this example.

+        git checkout -b foo

+3. Push your branch to the repository so that other members can collaborate with you on the same branch.

+        git push -u origin HEAD

+4. To verify you have set up your branch correctly, check your working tree status:

+        git status

+5. The expected output should be:

+    > On branch foo
+    >
+    > Your branch is up to date with 'origin/foo'.
+    >
+    > nothing to commit, working tree clean

+6. You can start editing files now and we will show you how to commit your changes in the next section.